golang/perf/cmd/benchstat/README.md

 ## Example

-Suppose we collect benchmark results from running ``go test -bench=Encode'' five times before and after a particular change.
+Suppose we collect benchmark results from running `go test -bench=Encode` five times before and after a particular change.

 The file old.txt contains: